Skip to content

 Want to See What These Tax Benefits Look Like for You?

-Run your numbers through our free tax calculator.
-Plug in your bracket and investment amount to see how IDC deductions, depletion, and Section 199A actually affect your bottom line.
+Plug your bracket and investment amount into our free tax calculator to see how IDCs, depletion, and Section 199A actually affect your bottom line.
 Or just give us a call.
-We'll walk you through current drilling opportunities and help you think through year-end strategy.
+We'll walk you through what's available and help you think through year-end strategy.

 PB